kpratik2015/My-Notes/SQL.md

 Let's look at clustered index:
 Now the clustered index at the lowest level or the leaf level, it has all of the data.
 It creates pages of primary key id which reference to actual data on disk.
 On the top might be a page (Layer 3) containing range of employee ID for each index page.

-We might want to have lots of indexes but the downside is that the indexes need to be maintained.
-The index is brilliant for queries but they would slow down in updates and delete operations for our data.
+We might want to have lots of indexes but the downside is that the indexes need to be maintained. **The index is brilliant for queries but they would slow down in updates and delete operations for our data**.
 Since on the same transaction of update or delete, the index needs to be updated too.

 Let's talk about non-clustered index:
 In these ones, the leaf level is only going to have the columns I am interested in indexing.